layer-3/clearsync/docs/YIP/YIP-0005-subkey-management.md

 ## Decision

-Certainly!
-A lightweight certification protocol for your scenario could utilize JSON Web Tokens (JWT), which are compact, URL-safe means of representing claims to be transferred between two parties.
+A lightweight certification protocol should utilize JSON Web Tokens (JWT), which are compact, URL-safe means of representing claims to be transferred between two parties.
 JWTs can include metadata and are digitally signed using a key pair.
-Here's a simplified example of how Alice can use JWTs to certify the `clearport` subkey:
+Below a simplified example of how Alice can use JWTs to certify the `clearport` subkey.

 ### Certification Protocol Overview